eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-4.md

 All third-party content has to be checked and approved by the Eclipse Foundation IP Team.
 There are two ways:

-- Creating an IP issue manually (e.g. fonts, images, ...);
+- Creating an IP issue manually (e.g. fonts, images, ...)
-- Using the Eclipse Dash License Tool to creat IP issues in an automated way (libraries).
+- Using the Eclipse Dash License Tool to creat IP issues in an automated way (libraries)

-All third party content used has to be documented in the NOTICE file or the DEPENDENCY file.
+All third party content used has to be documented in the NOTICE file or in the DEPENDENCY file.
 (TODO AWI: add link to TRG 7.01)

 :::info

-Only project committers can request IP issues, manually or via the Dash Tool!
+Only project committers can open IP issues, manually or via the Dash Tool!

 :::